-Radoop Proxy lets you tunnel all Radoop connections through a single machine residing on the edge of your secure Hadoop cluster and so it makes the networking configuration easier.
+Radoop Proxy lets you tunnel all Radoop connections through a single machine residing on the edge of your secure Hadoop cluster.
+Its purpose is to significantly reduce the number of ports that need to be opened on the firewall protecting the Hadoop cluster, making the networking configuration much easier.
+The proxy also enables application submission for Spark 3.

 Radoop Proxy architecture

-The Radoop Proxy is a server component that comes bundled with RapidMiner Server.
-It can accept connections from RapidMiner Studio and forwards these connections towards Hadoop forming a single access point of the cluster.
-It is typically installed on one of the secured cluster machines (can be an existing Hadoop node or a dedicated machine / edge node), so it resides on the same local network as the cluster nodes.
-Outside of the secured cluster only a dedicated port of the Radoop Proxy is available so making the default networking setup obsolete.
+Radoop Proxy can accept connections from RapidMiner Studio and forward these connections towards Hadoop, forming a single access point to the cluster.
+It is typically installed on one of the secured cluster machines (this can be an existing Hadoop node, or a dedicated machine / edge node), so it resides on the same local network as the cluster nodes.
+To allow outside access to the secured cluster, only a single port needs to be opened on the firewall, making the default networking setup obsolete.

-The connection between RapidMiner Studio users and Radoop Proxy can be easily secured with SSL if the certificates for the machine hosting the proxy is available.
-Since both RapidMiner Server users and Hadoop users can be managed in a central LDAP server, this enables a centralized and convenient user management as well.
+The connection between RapidMiner Studio users and Radoop Proxy can be easily secured with SSL if the certificate for the machine hosting the proxy is available.

 Setting up a Radoop Proxy Connection

 Field Description Radoop Proxy Server host IP address or hostname of the Radoop Proxy server Radoop Proxy Server port Radoop Proxy Server port.
 Default is 1081 Use Enterprise SSO Use the Enterprise SSO token from the parent Repository.
 Only displayed with Radoop Proxy Connections that are in Repository Panel.
-Should only be used with a Radoop Proxy Server configured with SAML authentication see Custom Radoop Proxy Installation for details.
-RapidMiner Server user and RapidMiner Server password are disabled when this feature is used.
-RapidMiner Server user Username for authenticating.
+Should only be used with a Radoop Proxy Server configured with SAML/Keycloak authentication.
+RapidMiner AI Hub user and RapidMiner AI Hub password are disabled when this feature is used.
+RapidMiner AI Hub user Username for authenticating.
 This is disabled when Use Enterprise SSO is checked.
-RapidMiner Server password Password to use for the connection.
+RapidMiner AI Hub password Password to use for the connection.
 This is disabled when Use Enterprise SSO is checked.
 Use secure (SSL) connection Use SSL for the proxy connection.
-See Radoop Proxy is secured for details.
+See Radoop Proxy security for details.
 If your certificate is NOT well-known then you need to fill in Keystore file and Keystore password.
 Keystore file (SSL) Keystore file that contains the SSL cert to use, if cert is well known, you can leave this empty.
 This is disabled when Use secure (SSL) connection is unchecked.
 Keystore password (SSL) password to use to unlock the keystore, if keystore has no password, you can leave this empty.
 This is disabled when Use secure (SSL) connection is unchecked.

 In the Connections menu, select Manage Radoop Connections, edit your connection by clicking Configure, and on the Radoop Proxy tab check Use Radoop Proxy: